Frequently Asked Questions about the Fluency Score

 What is the data collection process?

-The data needed to produce a Fluency Score is collected directly from the founder through a single adaptive data collection form, totaling no more than a half hour of the founder’s time.
+The data needed to produce a Fluency Score is collected directly from the founder through a single adaptive data collection form, totaling 15-20 minutes of the founder’s time.
 After that, leave it to our proprietary algorithm to analyze over 300 data points, create a standardized score, break out a visualization of five vectors of risk, and provide customized recommendations.

 What kinds of companies can the Fluency Score measure?

 Because the Fluency Score process is longitudinal, measuring the speed and focus of work, it can measure innovating companies from Day 1 all the way through Series A, and is vertical agnostic.
 If a company is innovating their business model, the Fluency Score can quantify and illustrate that risk.

 However, it’s important to note that each Fluency Score measures a single business model.
 Some companies are an umbrella for two business models — for example, a consulting business and a direct to consumer e-commerce business.
 In that case, our clients often chose to measure the business model which promises to be the future of the company, or perhaps the one with the most potential to scale.
 Measuring both business models is also something we do, as that’s simply two separate scores.
 In these cases, two scores keep the risk factors clearly separated for the business entity to make smart decisions that further their goals.